Muslim conquests in the Indian subcontinent: Religious dynamics and social structures

-The period also saw the stratification of Muslim society in India, with distinctions between "Ashraf" (noble) and "Ajlaf" (commoner) Muslims, often correlating with lineage and conversion history.
-This hierarchy sometimes mirrored pre-existing social divisions, affecting the integration of converts.

-Despite these conflicts, the era witnessed significant cultural synthesis.
+The era witnessed significant cultural synthesis.
 Architectural styles blended Persian and Indian elements, and languages like Urdu emerged from the confluence of Persian, Arabic, and local dialects.
 Institutions such as the Aligarh Movement in the 19th century also aimed to modernize Muslim education for the British Indian population.

 Conversion of non-Muslims

 Ruins of the Surya Temple at Martand, which was destroyed due to the iconoclastic policies of Sikandar Butshikan, photo taken by John Burke in 1868.